ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

     afterwards.
 Instead, the `Block`'s timestamp and `BlockDuration` **SHOULD** be used to say when the timestamp is displayed.

-*   Because a "subtitle" stream is actually just an overlay stream, anything with a transparency layer could be use, including video.
+*   Because a "subtitle" stream is actually just an overlay stream, anything with a transparency layer could be used, including video.

 ## Images Subtitles